 Young Americans are increasingly concerned about the future of the planet.
 Many are doing their part to limit their carbon footprint.
 This often involves ditching traditional forms of transportation in favor of more environmentally-friendly alternatives.
 It may be no surprise to learn that more people are choosing to ride a bike than ever before.

 Bicycle traffic is increasing across the country.
 However, the infrastructure in most cities and states isn’t designed with bicyclists in mind.
 More bicyclists are hitting the road, and more bicyclists are getting injured and killed in traffic accidents.
+If you’ve been injured in an accident, contact a personal injury lawyer in Los Angeles at Citywide Law Group today.

 The Most Dangerous States For Bicyclists